monkeyscage/MONEY-TALKS-Standard-Smart-Contract-Asset/README.md

 The second concept is to split the rights of the Owner from the rights of a possible external "escrow system" (SuperOwner), keeping them at two different levels.

 In few words: if you recognize the existence of a SuperOwner, you admit the creation of third party standard modules/contracts for the manipulation of that specific **Standard Smart Asset** you are building.
+In the future your contract may end up in a lending action, it may be tokenized by this or that contract, it may become the object of an auction.
+A standard approach in the definition of the contract as Smart Asset, will keep open all the possible future destinies of your contract.
+A contract that is not meant to be traded or to increase its value shouldn't be declared as Smart Asset.

+According to the phylosophy of this ERC, the first digital good/asset in the ethereum world is the smart cotnract, not the token.
+Tokenization can be a secondary standard step one would want to apply to a Standard Smart Asset.
+Remeber that tokens are number and can't manipulate each others.
+Smart Assets are smart cotnracts, they are smart and can manipulate anything in the environment.
+Ideally they can manipulate theirself.

 ## Motivation